 Free to Be Me Conference

-Rainbow District School Board hosts the Embrace Diversity: Free to Be Me Conference (formerly Dare to Stand Out).
-The annual symposium delivers a day filled with keynote speakers and workshops aimed to create and enhance school-based supports for students who are lesbian, gay, transgender, bisexual and questioning (LGTBQ), as well as students with friends and family members in these communities.
+Rainbow District School Board hosts an annual conference to create and enhance school-based supports for students who are lesbian, gay, bisexual, transgender, questioning and two-spirited (LGBTQ2S) as well as students with friends and family members from these communities.